-However if land is acquired separately from a dwelling and ceases to be part of the garden or grounds of a dwelling or ceases to subsist for the benefit of the dwelling then any subsequent sale and acquisition of that land would need to be accessed separately to determine whether at the effective date the land was still residential property.
+If land is acquired separately from a dwelling and ceases to be part of the garden or grounds of a dwelling or ceases to subsist for the benefit of the dwelling then any subsequent sale and acquisition of that land would need to be assessed separately to determine whether at the effective date the land was still residential property.

 For example if a garden of a house is sold by the owners and acquired by a developer, then that acquisition of the land would be a residential property transaction.
 If the developer decided to build a small warehouse on that land, and subsequently sold the warehouse to a local business, then the 2nd acquisition of the land including the warehouse is a non-residential property transaction as the land being sold no longer forms part of the garden or grounds of a dwelling, nor does it subsist for the benefit of the dwelling.

 However, land that is not so exploited, will constitute gardens (for example if landscaped, planted or managed as a garden), or ‘grounds’ if not maintained in the manner of a garden.
-An example of grounds would include a property with stabling for horses used for the seller’s personal use, where the land (not constituting a garden) would amount to grounds, making the whole of the land and buildings sold residential rather than non-residential property.
+An example of grounds would include a property with stabling for horses used for the seller’s, or their friends and family’s, personal use, where the land (not constituting a garden) would amount to grounds, making the whole of the land and buildings sold residential rather than non-residential property.

 Buildings on the land must be included when considering whether a property is residential or mixed/non-residential.
 If those buildings are in the garden and grounds of the dwelling then the use or suitable use of those other buildings is not relevant.
 For example if a garage within the grounds of a dwelling is converted into an office, then this alone would not prevent the land and the office building from being part of the gardens of the dwelling and therefore it would be residential property.
 However, if the use of those buildings is strongly indicative of a business use, for example they are subject to Non-Domestic Rates, then the transaction will be subject to the non-residential rates as it will be a mixed transaction.